xnvme/xnvme/docs/tools/fio/index.rst

 Enabling the xNVMe engine
 -------------------------

-First, consult the :ref:`sec-getting-started` section, to build and install **xNVMe**.
+First, consult the :ref:`sec-gs` section, to build and install **xNVMe**.
 Then go ahead and build and install `fio`_ from source:

 .. literalinclude:: ../../../toolbox/pkgs/emitter/templates/src-fio.sh.jinja